An interesting book by Hornell Hart

 • Inaccurate, contradictory, inconclusive or false claims by the entities.

-• Creation of fictitious personalities, not attributable to any person actually lived, whose character is influenced by the psyche of the medium or some sitter.
+• Creation of fictitious personalities, not attributable to any person actually lived, whose character is influenced by the psyche of the medium or some sitters.

 • Some communicating entities correspond to people who are still alive, but believed to be dead by some of the sitters.